Global Stocks Rise on Manufacturing Data

 The slide in the pound was likely driving the strong gains for the FTSE 100, Mr. Dixon said.
 A large chunk FTSE 100 companies' profits are generated overseas, and those earnings become more valuable with a weaker pound.

-The euro hit a two-year low against the dollar after slipping last week as weak economic data raised expectations that the European Central Bank would move to ease monetary policy.
-The currency was last down 0.2% against the dollar, bringing it to $1.0968.

-In commodities markets, nickel prices were sharply higher after Indonesia said it would put a ban on nickel-ore exports earlier than expected, raising concerns of a squeeze on supply.
-Three-month futures on the London Metal Exchange were last up 3% at $18,435 a metric ton.
+In commodities markets, nickel prices were higher after Indonesia said it would put a ban on nickel-ore exports earlier than expected, raising concerns of a squeeze on supply.
+Three-month futures on the London Metal Exchange were last up 1.1% at $18,095 a metric ton.

 Write to Will Horner at william.horner@wsj.com